herwing0/imgxSPA/README.md

 # ImgAPP
-An little practice excerise that i made, plays with some adjustments on an image, generating an url in real time .
+A little practice excerise that i made, plays with some adjustments on an image, generating an url in real time .
 It could be improved.

 Open on git :